Pneumercator ES825 to BACnet/IP Fuel Monitoring Case Study

 Project proof points:

-• The Pneumercator ES825-200F was successfully exposed to the BACnet system through QuickServer.
+• The Pneumercator ES825-200F was successfully exposed to the BACnet/IP system through QuickServer.

 • Contact-closure states and monitored values were validated against live Modbus register behavior.